ivansantiagojr/vim-config/README.md

  - h - left

 In this navigation mode we can use, for example, 3k to go 3 rows up, it can be any number, and the same works with order navigation keys.

+#NERDTree commands

+ - CTRL + N - opens files tree
+ - CTRL + T - toggles between file and tree

+#Vim-surround commands

+ - ysw) to surround with ()

+#Vim commentary commands

+ When a text is selected in visual mode, the command "gc" will comment the text